TosbackCgusBridge-Bot/CGUs-versions/Potterybarn/Privacy Policy.md

 *   New We Love

+    *   Centerpieces
+    *   Luxe Lodge
+    *   A Nostalgic Christmas
     *   Jewels for the Home
-    *   Holiday Centerpieces
-    *   A Nostalgic Christmas
+    *   A Good Party
+    *   Little Luxuries
-    *   Luxe Lodge
+    *   Extraordinary Gifts
     *   Monogramming
     *   Beautifully Organic